On the transcendence of special values of Goss $L$-functions attached to Drinfeld modules: An interpretation of Theorem in terms of Taelman L -values

-Note that the definition of $P_{\beta}^{M}(X)$ is indeed independent of the choice of ${\beta'}$ \cite[Sec.
-8.6]{Goss}.
 The following result is due to Gardeyn. \begin{theorem}\cite[Thm.
 1.1, Thm.
-7.3]{G01} For any irreducible element $v\in \bA$ so that $v(\theta)$ is not equal to $\beta$, $I_{\overline{\beta}}$ acts trivially on $\mathcal{H}_{v}(M)$ if and only if $M$ has good reduction at $\beta$.
-Moreover, for such $v$ and $\beta$, the polynomial $P_{\beta}^{M}(X)$ has coefficients in $\bA$ and is independent of the choice of $v$. \end{theorem} There exists a finite set $S$ of primes in $A$ so that $M$ does not have good reduction.
+7.3]{G01} For any irreducible element $v\in \bA$ so that $v(\theta)$ is not equal to $\beta$, $I_{\beta}$ acts trivially on $\mathcal{H}_{v}(M)$ if and only if $M$ has good reduction at $\beta$.
+Moreover, for such $v$ and $\beta$, the polynomial $P_{\beta}^{M}(X)$ has coefficients in $\bA$ and is independent of the choice of $v$. \end{theorem} There exists a finite set $S$ of primes in $A$ where $M$ does not have good reduction.
 Consider the following infinite product

 Now for any natural number $n$, we construct the $L$-function $L(M,n)$ of $M$ by